openyurtio/openyurt.io/docs/installation/openyurt-prepare.md

 ### KubeProxy Functional Verification

-We could verify modify result by view `KubeProxy` log. **We don't recommend you to change the flage as the logs maybe outbreak.**
+We could verify modify result by view `KubeProxy` log. **We don't recommend you to change the flags as the logs maybe outbreak.**

 ```shell
 kubectl edit ds -n kube-system kube-proxy